Jinadattasuri

 Jinadattasuri was a Jain Apabhramsa poet and monk.
 He was born in 1075 and died in 1154.
 He was a contemporary of Hemchandra and a disciple of Jinavallabhsuri.
+He was the first dadaguru of the Kharataragaccha tradition and won converts in Sindh.
+After his death at Ajmer, a monument was erected there and the place is known as Dadabari.

 Works

 His Upadesharasayana-rasa (1143) is a didactic poem of 80 verse written in the form of a Rasa.
 In appreciation of his teacher Jinavallabhsuri, he wrote a didactic poem in 32 verses titled Kalaswarupakulakam in Apabhramsa and Chachchari.